- As low as $468/Night

 - 2 Bathrooms

-This sunny first floor unit just finished a full remodel spring 2018 to feature 1.5 BR (1 King bed, 1 twin daybed) and 2 full BA.
+This sunny first floor unit finished a full remodel spring 2018 to feature 1.5 BR (1 King bed, 1 twin daybed) and 2 full bathrooms.
 No detail was overlooked, featuring: elegantly restored wood floors, a bespoke-kitchen, refurbished claw foot tub, two separate porches & more!

 Set back from the street, the apartment overlooks candy-colored historic homes that dot the neighborhood and provides a true Charleston experience for guests.
 Easily walkable to MUSC, College of Charleston, King Street’s most trendy retail and eateries, & more.